discsim/frank/docs/quickstart.rst

 just to show how to directly interface with the code's internal classes.

-First import some basic stuff from frank and load the data (again using the DSHARP observations of AS 209, available as a UVTable `here <https://github.com/discsim/frank/blob/master/docs/tutorials/AS209_continuum.npz>`_).
+First import some basic stuff from frank and load the data (again using the DSHARP observations of AS 209, available as a UVTable - with some reasonable time- and channel-averaging - `here <https://github.com/discsim/frank/blob/master/docs/tutorials/AS209_continuum.npz>`_).

 .. code-block:: python

-    import os
+    import matplotlib.pyplot as plt
+    from frank.io import load_uvtable, save_fit
     from frank.radial_fitters import FrankFitter
     from frank.geometry import FitGeometryGaussian
-    from frank.fit import load_data
-    from frank.make_figs import frank_plotting_style, make_quick_fig
+    from frank.make_figs import make_quick_fig
-    from frank.io import save_fit

     save_prefix = 'AS209_continuum'
     uvtable_filename = save_prefix + '.npz'
-    u, v, vis, weights = load_data(uvtable_filename)
+    u, v, vis, weights = load_uvtable(uvtable_filename)

 Now run the fit using the `FrankFitter <py_API.rst#frank.radial_fitters.FrankFitter>`_ class.
 In this example we'll fit for the disc's geometry using the `FitGeometryGaussian <py_API.rst#frank.geometry.FitGeometryGaussian>`_ class.